NotRyken/Framework/README.md

 #### Changing Project Details (IntelliJ IDEA)

 1. Change the root directory name

 2. `SHIFT`+`F6` to rename the source package(s)

 3. `SHIFT`+`F6` to rename the assets directory (`common/src/main/resources/assets/framework`)

 4. Edit `rebrand.properties` with the new details

 5. Run the `rebrandProject` gradle task

-6. Replace the LICENSE and NOTICE files with your choice of license (optionally from `licenses`)
+6. Replace the root `LICENSE.txt` and `common/src/main/resources/assets/{mod_id}/license/HEADER.txt` files with your choice of license and header (optionally from `licenses`)

 7. Run the `updateLicenses` gradle task

-8. Update the license lines in `gradle.properties` and `README.md` accordingly
+8. Update the license line in `gradle.properties` accordingly

 ### Dependencies